minispooner/Publications/BreakingIntoRedTeaming.md

 1. [Red Team Development and Operations](https://www.amazon.com/Red-Team-Development-Operations-practical/dp/B083XVG633#), by Joe Vest & James Tubberville
 2. [Red Team: How to Succeed By Thinking Like the Enemy](https://www.amazon.com/Red-Team-Succeed-Thinking-Enemy/dp/0465048943/), by Micah Zenko

+## After you Make it
+Be humble, never stop learning, always have a mentor.
+Keep up to date on industry trends, keep technically sharp and business objective oriented.

+Yours truly,\
+minispooner